pmeier82-zz/symfony-doctrine-listener/README.md

 ### Adding `doctrine/doctrine-fixtures-bundle`

-procedure: adding `"doctrine/doctrine-fixtures-bundle": "dev-master"` to composer.json
+procedure: adding `"doctrine/doctrine-fixtures-bundle": "dev-master"` to `composer.json`.

 A data fixture inserting two `Item`s is available.
 I use this to check if the shelve is created, indicating the listener is working.

+STATUS: ok!

+### Adding "knplabs/knp-menu-bundle"     : "1.*"

+procedure: adding `"knplabs/knp-menu-bundle"     : "1.*"` to `composer.json`.

+A simple menu for navigation is implemented.

 STATUS: ok!